How Does an Optical Strain Gauge Work?

 Strain gauges that use fiber optic technology offer several advantages over their electrical counterparts.
 For one, they do not need electricity or an excitation voltage to operate.
 This makes them suitable for environments that will experience high levels of electromagnetic interference.

 Also, because they have a slim profile, they can either be embedded in structures during production, or discretely attached to the structure’s surface.
-In particular, when optical strain gauges are made of composites of fiberglass or carbon fiber with a resin, they can have a single strand of inscribed fiber optic line set into the structure at manufacture; this allows for internal strain measurements unattainable with conventional strain gauges.
-A practical application of this is in the production of aircraft structures, where such embedded optical fibers could be combined in an array to measure forces on these structures in real time.
+When fiberglass composites or carbon fiber with resin make up the optical strain gauge, a manufacturing process can easily embed the single inscribed fiber optic strand into a structure during manufacture.
+This allows for internal strain measurements unattainable with conventional strain gauges.
+A practical application of this is in the production of aircraft structures.
+In these applications, an array of such embedded optical fibers enable the real-time measurement of forces on these aircraft components.

 On the other hand, the materials in optical/fiber-optic strain gauges have a relatively high coefficient of thermal expansion.
 Because of this, they often need to be combined with temperature sensors to compensate for temperature in their measurements.